Research and Scholarly Activity for Residents

 Welcome!
-Our objective is to encourage, enhance and evaluate scholarly activity and research within the residency program of the UBC Department of Psychiatry.
+Our objective is to encourage, enhance and evaluate research and scholarly activity within the residency program of the UBC Department of Psychiatry.
 We hope you will find these resources helpful.

 What is scholarly activity?

 The definition includes “big R” research, but scholarly activity encompasses a broader concept that includes systematic inquiry and critical appraisal of medical information.